s265350/django-steam-signin/README.md

 ## Run without docker

-If you want to connect to connect to your postgres database youhave to run django without docker
+If you want to connect to connect to your postgres database you have to run django without docker

 ### Environment variables and SSL